react-native-push-notification/ios/README.md

 #import <RNCPushNotificationIOS.h>
 ```

-Then, add the following lines:
+Then, in your AppDelegate implementation, add the following:

 ```objective-c
 // Required for the register event.